If you’re not sure how to use LinkedIn, perhaps think of it as a research conference.

 Just like everything looks like a nail if you are a hammer, your PhD appears academic when all of your skills are presented in that context.
 Similarly, people in other sectors will have the same problem.
 They’ll see how their skills are specific to their sector.

-Download I am often asked to join careers panels.
+Download as PDF I am often asked to join careers panels.
 And one of the things that always happens is the discussion of your career path.
 How you got to where you are now.
 These stories are always presented as if we were moving forward.
-But the reality is we can only see the connecting threads as we […]
+But the reality is we can only see the connecting threads […]

 COVID-19 has wacked economies for six across the world.
 In Australia, the unemployment rate is 5.2%.i Although government support and rebatesii will hopefully prevent catastrophic job losses, the expectation is the unemployment rate will jump to over 10%iii before the end of the COVID-19 crisis.